SHaroonShah/Readme-Developers-Hub---Production/docs/📊 Additional services guides/additional-services-user-guides/tracking-webhook-1/create-tracking-webhook.md

 4. Now, from the **Select to receive either Milestones or Full Tracking Events** dropdown, select one of the following options:
    * **Milestones**: to receive tracking <Glossary>milestones</Glossary> only.
    * **Full Tracking Events**: to receive <Glossary>all tracking events</Glossary> throughout the shipping journey.
-Additionally, with this option selected, you can also select the **Received Expired Event** toggle  to choose whether you want to receive the expired event or not.
+Additionally, with this option selected, you can also turn on the **Received Expired Event** toggle  to choose whether you want to receive the expired event or not.
 This feature is essential for the shipments that have not received a tracking number after a set number of days.

 <Callout icon="💡" theme="default">
   ### _Tip_